alex-wap/blog/README.md

 - check cname functionality
 - edit for content
 - resume very out of date (WIP)
-- now page
+- Move now page to homepage
+- Add contact info
-- about page
+- Change photo
 - spell check...
 - optimize images
 - decide on where to host images (in repo or cloud-based)